Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 With all of that said, a look at Deutsche Bank's $25 par AT1 (preferred):

-As the table shows, there is a wide range of stated rates, and therefore a wide range of prices available to investors with price/par preferences.
+As the table shows, there is a wide range of stated rates, and therefore, a wide range of prices available to investors with price/par preferences.

 Pricing on the above issues:

 As the table above shows, the higher rate issues have higher yields as well.
 This is, in part, due to their par/above par price.
 When reading through the prospectuses for the issues, I did not see anything in the terms that was different aside from the optional redemption date and the bank's first opportunity to declare the instruments to be non-cumulative T1 issues.
-The quick and dirty "show me the money" choice would be the 8.05% DKTs which yield 7.87% stripped and 6.47% YTC.
+The quick and dirty "show me the money" choice would be the 8.05% DKTs, which yield 7.87% stripped and 6.47% YTC.

 Earlier, I reviewed many of the issues facing Deutsche that could potentially impact the AT1 securities.
 The following look at Deutsche's various financial instruments might help gauge the market's perception of the bank: